nateLT/Cordova-utahcountry-parcel/README.md

 # Cordova app for Utah Country parcel

-This is just a simple cordova app for mobile that I created during the superbowl.
-Its very basic but show the possibilites.
+This is just a simple cordova app for turning html projects into mobile(ios, android, windows) apps that I put togther while watching the superbowl.
+Its very basic but shows the possibilites.

 npm install will need to be ran before using.